-I am a PhD student in the Department of Political Studies at the University of Cape Town (UCT).
-I am also a graduate researcher at the Institute of Democracy, Citizenship and Public Policy in Africa (IDCPPA).
-My research focuses primarily on political parties and judicial politics in Africa.
+I am a PhD student in the Department of Political Studies at the University of Cape Town (UCT) and a graduate researcher at the Institute of Democracy, Citizenship and Public Policy in Africa (IDCPPA) / Afrobarometer.

 I study Comparative Politics and Political Behavior, focusing on Sub-Saharan Africa.
 In particular, I am interested in the challenges of how citizens engage with political parties and government bureaucracies.
-My dissertation examines the role of political parties in shaping citizens’ satisfaction with basic service delivery in Africa.
-My research has been supported by the IDCPPA and the Program on Governance and Local Development (University of Gothenburg).
+My dissertation examines the role of political parties as “Conveyor Belts of Information” shaping citizens’ satisfaction with basic service delivery in Africa.
+My research has been supported by the IDCPPA and the Governance and Local Development Institute (University of Gothenburg).

 A second stream of research assesses judicial power in Africa and its implications for citizens’ perception of the courts on the one hand, and the quality of elections on the other.
 Parts of this research have been supported by the Norwegian Embassy and the Social Justice Initiative via the Democratic Governance and Rights Unit at UCT.

 Most Recent Work

 Lack of ownership of mobile phones could hinder the rollout of mHealth interventions in Africa, with Justin T Okanon, Joan Ponce, and Sally Blower, 2022, eLife.